virgilvox/octoblu_tutorials/microblu/README.md

 The first thing you should do is see if your shield and network work by using the standard wifi test at File->Examples->SFE_CC3000_Library->PingTest.

 Put your connection details.
 You'll also have to change the pins to match whatever shield you have.
 The default pin setup is for sparkfun.
-If you hava adafruit you might use:
+If you have adafruit you might use:
 ```
 #define CC3000_INT      3   // Needs to be an interrupt pin (D2/D3)
 #define CC3000_EN       5   // Can be any digital pin